adamsilver/adamsilver.io-jekyll/_pages/signup.md

 layout: newsletter
 id: signup
 title: Join my newsletter, by me, Adam Silver.
 It's all about designing simple, human and inclusive websites.
+description: Sign up and receive my newsletter, which comes out once a month.
+It's all about designing and coding simple, human and inclusive experiences on the web.
+Get all the good stuff before anyone else does.
 permalink: /signup/
 ---